Apple Begins Rejecting Apps With 'Hot Code Push' Feature

 Was the hot fix permitted for all apps or just enterprise apps?
 If the former, then it should be definitely be removed.

-They are worried about the CIA (Score:2)
+They are worried about the CIA (Score:4, Insightful)